Lonesome Figures

 Outside was cold in the particular way of London in late November, not sharp but layered, the kind of cold that accumulates rather than strikes.
 The three of them stood on the pavement while Callum locked up, the key requiring its usual negotiation, the specific pressure and angle that Sandra had demonstrated twice and none of them had properly inherited.

-The key turned.
-Callum pulled his hood up, and for a moment the movement framed his face differently, the cold putting colour into it, and Mo looked at the roundel above the station entrance at the far end of the road instead.
+Callum pocketed it and pulled his hood up, and for a moment the movement framed his face differently, the cold putting colour into it, and Mo looked up the road at nothing in particular.

 "Right," Mo said.